 What kind of substance use disorder treatment do you provide?

 I provide a full range of comprehensive treatment programs for a variety of substance use disorders, such as alcohol, nicotine and cannabis.
-In addition, I have completed additional training as an addiction psychiatry research and clinical fellow at Columbia University/New York State Psychiatric Institute.
 Similar to my general psychiatry practice, if you are interested in substance use disorder treatment, please call me to arrange for a phone consultation.
 An appointment can be made subsequently for a comprehensive initial evaluation.